- The upgradeability of SAP products is declining, and this fact is being hidden from SAP customers by both SAP and SAP consulting companies.

 The Problem with Continual Migrations and Reduced Upgradability of SAP

-Data points coming in from a number of locations point to the following characteristics of the new SAP products and their impact on IT organizations and SAP projects:
+Data points coming in from several locations point to the following characteristics of the new SAP products and their impact on IT organizations and SAP projects:

 - SAP Project Proliferation